OpenLiberty/ci.gradle/docs/clean.md

 Note that the `cleanDirs` task is different from the `clean` task from the Java plugin. `cleanDirs` cleans the server directories whereas `clean` removes the `build` directory.
 If a server is running during a `clean`, some files may remain and require a second `clean`.
 Adding a ```clean dependsOn 'libertyStop'``` to your `build.gradle` file can help prevent this.
 The Liberty `cleanDirs` task automatically depends on the `libertyStop` task.

-Note also that if you use Java 8 on the Windows operating system beware of the following.
-Using the `clean` task after using the `installFeatures` or `libertyDev` task may generate an error trying to delete some of the jars in the build directory.
-If this happens execute `gradle --stop` to stop the daemon and then try again.
-To avoid the error use the `--no-daemon` option on all your gradle commands.
+If you use Java 8 on Windows, note that using the `clean` task after `installFeatures` or `libertyDev` may show an error trying to delete some jars in the build directory.
+If this happens, run `gradle --stop` to stop the Gradle daemon and then try again.
+To avoid the error, use the `--no-daemon` option on all of your Gradle commands.

 ### dependsOn
 `cleanDirs` depends on `libertyStop` to ensure a successful clean.